TheMarlboroMan/sprite_table/README.md

 ## Configuration

-Upon building, the configuration file will be in data/config.json.
+Upon first running the configuration in data/config.json will be copied straight to $HOME/.config.json.
 Values that can be useful to change are:

 - default_sprite_w: the default width of a new sprite.
 - default_sprite_h: the default height of a new sprite.